Rimeas/Miyamoto-Evolution-Patch/README.md

 # Tutorial

-Place this folder into miyamotodata/patches and then restart Miyamoto.
+Place this folder into miyamotodata/patches and then restart Miyamoto. <br>
-Once you've done that, in Miyamoto go too File > Change Game and select Rimea's Custom Stuffs.
+Once you've done that, in Miyamoto go to File > Change Game and select Rimea's Custom Stuffs. <br>
-It will ask you to select a Stage folder, simply navigate to your original Stage folder.
+It will ask you to select a Stage folder, simply navigate to your original Stage folder. <br>

 If you have any troubles contact Rimea#1558 on Discord